 Most people turn to vitamin C after they've caught a cold.
-But did you know it tops the chart of foods that keep your immune system running at 100 percent?
+That’s because it helps build up your immune system.
 Vitamin C is thought to increase the production of white blood cells.
 These are key to fighting infections.

 Popular citrus fruits include:

-Because your body doesn't produce or store it, daily intake of vitamin C is essential for continued health.
-Almost all citrus fruits are high in vitamin C. With such a variety to choose from, it's easy to add a squeeze of C to any meal.
+Because your body doesn't produce or store it, you need daily vitamin C for continued health.
+Almost all citrus fruits are high in vitamin C. With such a variety to choose from, it's easy to add a squeeze of this vitamin to any meal.

-Think citrus fruits have the most vitamin C of any fruit or vegetable?
-Think again.
-Ounce for ounce, red bell peppers have twice as much vitamin C, as well as being a rich source of beta carotene.
-Vitamin C may help maintain healthy skin, and beta carotene helps keep your eyes and skin healthy.
+If you think citrus fruits have the most vitamin C of any fruit or vegetable, think again.
+Ounce for ounce, red bell peppers contain twice as much vitamin C as citrus.
+They’re also a rich source of beta carotene.
+Besides boosting your immune system, vitamin C may help maintain healthy skin.
+Beta carotene helps keep your eyes and skin healthy.

-Broccoli is supercharged with an arsenal of vitamins and minerals.
-Packed with vitamins A, C, and E, as well as numerous antioxidants, broccoli is one of the healthiest vegetables you can put on your table.
-The key to keeping its power intact is to cook it as little as possible — or better yet, not at all!
+Broccoli is supercharged with vitamins and minerals.
+Packed with vitamins A, C, and E, as well as many other antioxidants and fiber, broccoli is one of the healthiest vegetables you can put on your table.
+The key to keeping its power intact is to cook it as little as possible — or better yet, not at all.

-Garlic is found in almost every cuisine around the world.
+Garlic is found in almost every cuisine in the world.
 It adds a little zing to food and it's a must-have for your health.
-Early civilizations recognized its value for fighting infections.
-According to the National Center for Complementary and Integrative Health, garlic may also help in lowering blood pressure and slowing down hardening of the arteries.
+Early civilizations recognized its value in fighting infections.
+According to the National Center for Complementary and Integrative Health, garlic may also help lower blood pressure and slow down hardening of the arteries.
 Garlic’s immune-boosting properties seem to come from a heavy concentration of sulfur-containing compounds, such as allicin.

-Ginger is another ingredient many turn to after they've caught a cold.
-However, like vitamin C, ginger may also help prevent that cold from taking hold in the first place.
+Ginger is another ingredient many turn to after getting sick.
+Ginger may help decrease inflammation, which can help reduce a sore throat and other inflammatory illnesses.
+Ginger may also help decrease nausea.
 While it's used in many sweet desserts, ginger packs some heat in the form of gingerol, a relative of capsaicin.
-Capsaicin gives chili peppers their distinctive heat.
-Ginger may help decrease chronic pain and may possess cholesterol-lowering properties, according to recent animal studies.
+Ginger may help decrease chronic pain and may possess cholesterol-lowering properties, according to recent animal research.

-Spinach made our list not just because it's rich in vitamin C. It's also packed with numerous antioxidants and beta carotene, which may increase the infection-fighting capability of our immune systems.
-Similar to broccoli, spinach is best cooked as little as possible so that its nutrients are retained.
-Light cooking enhances its vitamin A and reduces oxalic acid.
+Spinach made our list not just because it's rich in vitamin C. It's also packed with numerous antioxidants and beta carotene, which may increase the infection-fighting ability of our immune systems.
+Similar to broccoli, spinach is healthiest when it’s cooked as little as possible so that it retains its nutrients.
+However, light cooking enhances its vitamin A and allows other nutrients to be released from oxalic acid.

-When it comes to preventing and fighting off colds, vitamin E tends to take a backseat to the more commonly mentioned vitamin C. However, vitamin E is key to a healthy immune system.
-Vitamin E is a fat-soluble vitamin, meaning it requires the presence of fat to be absorbed properly.
-Nuts, especially almonds, are packed with it.
-A half-cup serving, which is about 46 whole, shelled almonds, provides nearly 100 percent of the recommended daily amount.
+When it comes to preventing and fighting off colds, vitamin E tends to take a backseat to vitamin C. However, vitamin E is key to a healthy immune system.
+It’s a fat-soluble vitamin, meaning it requires the presence of fat to be absorbed properly.
+Nuts, such as almonds, are packed with the vitamin and also have healthy fats.
+A half-cup serving, which is about 46 whole, shelled almonds, provides nearly 100 percent of the recommended daily amount of vitamin E.

-A key ingredient in many curries, this bright yellow, bitter spice has been used for years as an anti-inflammatory in treating both osteoarthritis and rheumatoid arthritis.
-Also, a recent study published in BBA Clinical demonstrates that high concentrations of curcumin, which gives turmeric its distinct color, have been shown to help reduce exercise-induced muscle damage.
+You may know turmeric as a key ingredient in many curries.
+But this bright yellow, bitter spice has also been used for years as an anti-inflammatory in treating both osteoarthritis and rheumatoid arthritis.
+Also, research shows that high concentrations of curcumin, which gives turmeric its distinctive color, can help decrease exercise-induced muscle damage.

 Papaya is another fruit loaded with vitamin C. You can find 224 percent of the daily recommended amount of vitamin C in a single papaya.
-Papayas also have a digestive enzyme called papain that has anti-inflammatory effects within the body.
+Papayas also have a digestive enzyme called papain that has anti-inflammatory effects.